-When you start expanding your business on an international scale, you have to consider a range of employment laws that may be dramatically different from the laws at home.
+When you start expanding your company on an international scale, you have to consider a range of employment laws that may be dramatically different from the laws at home.
 While an expansion offers opportunities, it also presents challenges.

 Table of Contents

 At Globalization Partners, we offer a simplified means of international expansion.
-When you work with us, you get a team of legal experts and HR professionals on your side to ensure your business is compliant and your employees are satisfied.
+When you work with us, you get a team of legal experts and HR professionals on your side to ensure your company is compliant and your employees are satisfied.

 Our Employer of Record model in Fiji takes local employment regulations into account and allows you to give all risks to us.
 Our streamlined software offers employee and payroll management, and our team is always a resource for your international practices.
 We’ll help you find and hire the best talent for your positions and even design benefits packages for compliance and competition in the job market.